topiwalaj/topiwalaj/README.md

-# Hi there, I am Jigisha Topiwala 👋
+# Hi there! 👋 I'm Jigisha Topiwala

 ## About Me

+I am a passionate Full Stack Web Developer who loves to create meaningful and engaging web applications.
+Welcome to my GitHub repository!

+I recently graduated from York University.During my studies, I had the opportunity to work on various projects, including:

+### Education & Projects

+- 🎓 Graduated from York University.

 I am a Full Stack Web Developer recently graduated from York University.
 I worked on two projects in the course, Personal project and Capstone project with a Team and Client.
 I enjoyed working on the projects.
 Always ready to learn new technologies, tools and frameworks.